Field-driven transition from quantum spin liquid to magnetic order in triangular-lattice antiferromagnets

 \section{Schwinger-boson mean-field theory on the triangular lattice}

-In this Appendix, we provide details regarding the large-$N$ (mean-field) $Sp(N)$ Schwinger-boson formalism for investigating three-sublattice magnetic orders on the triangular lattice (App.~\ref{app:3sub}); show how the classical TLHAF Hamiltonian is recovered in the $\kappa\rightarrow\infty$ limit (App.~\ref{app:classical}); and provide explicit expressions for the trial condensate wave functions that encapsulate coplanar and non-coplanar orders (App.~\ref{app:ansatze}) and are used in our numerical solution of the mean-field equations (\ref{MF1}-\ref{MF3}).
+In this appendix, we provide details regarding the large-$N$ (mean-field) Sp(N) Schwinger-boson formalism for investigating three-sublattice magnetic orders on the triangular lattice (Appendix~\ref{app:3sub}); we show how the classical TLHAF Hamiltonian is recovered in the $\kappa\rightarrow\infty$ limit (Appendix~\ref{app:classical}), and we provide explicit expressions for the trial condensate wave functions that encapsulate coplanar and non-coplanar orders (Appendix~\ref{app:ansatze}) and are used in our numerical solution of the mean-field equations (\ref{MF1}-\ref{MF3}).